bewuethr/bash-raytracer/README.md

 * First version capable of generating an image
 * Simple raycasting: test for intersection, colouring pixel in sphere colour if ray intersects sphere and background colour if not (no shading)
-* Camera ray generation with hardcoded camera position and scene (a single sphere)
+* Camera ray generation with hard-coded camera position and scene (a single sphere)
 * Intersection test is just true/false and doesn't return closest intersection, so clipping doesn't work yet
 * Image size is whatever the terminal size is when starting the raytracer
 * No reflection, refraction, phong or other illumination models, shadows, shapes other than spheres, depth of field effect, motion blur, bump or environment mapping, subsurface scattering, ... you name it.